-It is hard to figure out how many live (classroom) course hours one actually gets in some live LSAT Prep courses.
-Other companies seek to bolster the number of course hours in their “live” LSAT Prep courses by including “online” hours into their course hour totals (make sure you read their fine print!).
+It is hard to figure out how many live (classroom) course hours one actually gets in some LSAT Prep courses.
+Other companies seek to artificially bolster the number of course hours in their “live” LSAT Prep courses by including “online” hours (make sure you read their fine print!).

 ScoreItUp’s Response: The number of live classroom hours should be clearly stated and…well…live!
-ScoreItUp’s live courses offer more classroom hours than anyone.
-In addition, ScoreItUp’s entire online course, as well as my online tutorials on the Personal Statement and Writing Sample, are included for free…and my “live” courses do not include “online” hours in the advertised number of total course hours.
+ScoreItUp’s live courses offer more classroom hours than any of its competitors.
+In addition, ScoreItUp’s entire online course, as well as online tutorials on the Personal Statement and Writing Sample, are included for free.
+And the advertised number of “live” course hours in my courses do not include “online” hours!

 To reduce LSAC licensing fees, many commercial books and companies include a lot of “fake” LSAT questions made up by their company in their books or courses.
 Other companies say they use “real” LSAT questions but then incorporate a lot of “fake” ones into their books or courses as well.

-ScoreItUp’s Response: I use only real LSAT questions (official LSAT questions from previously released LSATs) for all live and online video lessons, mock exams, and homework assignments.
-Also, ScoreItUp’s live students receive physical copies of the LSAC’s SuperPrep II book and LSAT practice exams, and not just “electronic access.”
-As a result, you don’t need to print the exams out and you don’t “lose access” to them – you can continue practicing with them after the course is over.
+ScoreItUp’s Response: I use only real LSAT questions (official LSAT questions from previously released LSATs) in all of ScoreItUp’s live and online video lessons, mock exams, and homework assignments.
+Also, ScoreItUp’s live students receive physical copies of the LSAC’s SuperPrep II book and LSAT practice exams (not just “electronic access”).
+As a result, you don’t need to print the exams out, and you don’t “lose access” to them – you can continue practicing with these practice LSATs after the course is over.